If you don’t already own a telescope, viewing the Sun is a great reason to do so and the question is how to choose a telescope to view the Sun?

 If you don’t have a telescope with a tracking mount, be sure and invest in a solar finder, which provides a simple and easy way to keep your telescope aligned on the Sun – and doing so safely without looking directly at the Sun with your unprotected eyes!
 These handy accessories project an image of the sun onto a screen – once the Sun is centered on the screen, it is perfectly centered in your telescope, as well.

 Finally, for added fun, you can buy an inexpensive adapter that allows you to attach your iPhone or Android smart phone to the telescope.
-Then you’ll be able to take images of the eclipse and even time lapse video.
+Then you’ll be able to take images of Sun and even time lapse video.
 TeleVue’s FoneMate Smart Phone Adapter is one such device and is ruggedly built to hold any smart phone.

 And the best thing is, once you’ve invested in a telescope setup, you can continue to use it to view the Sun, especially on days of high solar activity.
 Also, you can then start viewing the night sky with spectacular views of the moon, planets and many deep sky objects.